mit-pdos/sigmaos/tutorial/02_remote_dev.md

 team created for you during [onboarding](./onboarding.md).

 The remainder of this tutorial will refer to your tag as `TAG`.
 When running the scripts, make sure to replace `TAG` with your own tag name.
-However, the `--target` argument will be `aws` regardless of deployment platform (CloudLab or EC2).
+The `--target` argument will be `remote` regardless of deployment platform (CloudLab or EC2).

 Build the SigmaOS images for remote deployment and push user `proc` binaries to S3 with:

 ```
-$ ./build.sh --parallel --target aws --push TAG
+$ ./build.sh --parallel --target remote --push TAG
 ```

 ## Installing, updating, and deploying SigmaOS on a remote cluster